carbon-language/carbon-lang/clang-tools-extra/docs/clang-tidy/checks/openmp-exception-escape.rst

 As per the OpenMP specification, a structured block is an executable statement, possibly compound, with a single entry at the top and a single exit at the bottom.
-Which means, ``throw`` may not be used to to 'exit' out of the structured block.
-If an exception is not caught in the same structured block it was thrown in, the behaviour is undefined.
+Which means, ``throw`` may not be used to 'exit' out of the structured block.
+If an exception is not caught in the same structured block it was thrown in, the behavior is undefined.

 FIXME: this check does not model SEH, ``setjmp``/``longjmp``.